johnnysong-cc/COMP309Proj2/README.md

 - Since inviting other members, we will be working on our own branches and fire pull requests to merge into the `main` branch.
 Please do not commit directly to `main` branch.

 ## Project Objectives:
-- [ ] Obtain and prepare data:
+- [x] Obtain and prepare data:
-  - [ ] Load and explore the dataset referenced in Section 4 of this document using techniques from the course.
+  - [x] Load and explore the dataset referenced in Section 4 of this document using techniques from the course.
-  - [ ] Visualize and describe the data, identify correlations, and clean and transform categorical data.
+  - [x] Visualize and describe the data, identify correlations, and clean and transform categorical data.
-  - [ ] Build a supervised predictive model using a suitable classification algorithm in Python with scikit-learn, pandas, numpy, etc.
+  - [◑] Build a supervised predictive model using a suitable classification algorithm in Python with scikit-learn, pandas, numpy, etc.
 - [ ] Validate and evaluate models, selecting the best one.
-- [ ] Create an API for the model using the Python Flask framework.
+- [◑] Create an API for the model using the Python Flask framework.
 - [ ] Develop a simple front end to access the API and input new feature values for predictions.

 ## Project Dataset: